Ensuring familiarity with the area

 Planning for implementation

-We recommend organisations start planning for implementation of best value denosumab product.
+Organisations should plan for implementation of best value denosumab product.

-Pharmacy will need to work collaboratively across the integrated care systems to plan for implementation and identify potential barriers.
+Pharmacy need to work collaboratively across the integrated care systems to plan for implementation and identify potential barriers.
 This will include collaboration with prescribing clinicians, specialist nurses, business managers, finance and contracting teams, pharmaceutical industry and homecare providers.

 The primary care sector will need to consider local formulary status and prescribing pathways.